Summoner-Network/.github/README.md

 ### <img alt="Use the SDK" src="https://img.shields.io/badge/Use%20the%20SDK-0b5ed7"> Install your Summoner SDK

 You can start from the **SDK template** (clean SDK) or from **summoner-agents** (SDK + examples).
 Both come from the same template.
-The installer creates a virtual environment and composes the SDK.
+The installer script creates a virtual environment and composes the SDK.
 You can re-run it safely.

 > [!NOTE]
 > **About the server.** On native Windows you use the **Python server**.
 The Rust server is not available on Windows.
 To try Rust on Windows, use **WSL2**.